Yassmeenshrief/Promo-Abuser/README.md

 4- Just created a flask app and for deployment i planned to use cloud run but i couldn't for the sake of time.

-5- We can add Cloud monitors and alerts to monitor the pipeline and detect errors or failures.
+5- We can add Cloud monitors and alerts to monitor and detect errors or failures in the pipeline.